Case Examples

 Autoclave for heating with steam (back) and rubber hoses (front)

-Toyoda Gosei Co., Ltd. has switched to renewable energy*2 for the electricity used in sports games and other events at the Toyoda Gosei Memorial Gymnasium (Aichi Prefecture, Japan).
-This will cut CO2 emissions by about 180 tons in FY2023 compared with the previous year.
+Toyoda Gosei Co., Ltd. has switched to green electricity generated from renewable energy resources (solar, wind, biomass, other) for the power used at its Nishimizoguchi Plant (Aichi Prefecture, Japan).
+This will reduce FY2024 CO2 emissions by approximately 1,200 tons compared with the previous year.

 Logistics Stage: Improving Loading Efficiency